 Simple, reliable, and based on growth.

-Now, just because it’s “simple, reliable, and based on growth” doesn’t mean percentage of ad spend is without flaw.
+Now, just because it's "simple, reliable, and based on growth" doesn't mean the percentage of ad spend model is without flaws.

-While many agencies trust the percentage of ad spend pricing models, there are a few hypotheticals that can make for some sticky situations with clients.
+While many agencies trust the percentage of ad spend pricing models, there are a few situations that can make for some sticky situations with clients.

-For example, charging based on a percentage of ad spend means that, if the agency wants to make more money, their primary goal is going to be to increase your monthly PPC budget.
-They aren’t going to be as concerned with the ROI or ROAS of your campaigns as they are with the total spend.
+For example, charging based on a percentage of ad spend means that the agency's most direct path to making more money is increasing your monthly PPC budget.
+They aren't going to be as concerned with the ROI or ROAS of your campaigns as they are with the total spend.

 This can mean a lot of wasteful budget burn on your part if you aren't careful.

-On the other hand, if the agency is managing and optimizing your account fine and – for whatever reason – the ad budget is accidentally paused or halted for part of a pay period, the question of the agency’s payment now becomes an issue.
-After all, they didn’t do anything wrong, shouldn’t they still be paid their fee?
+Here's another hypothetical.
+If your agency is managing and optimizing your account well and the ad budget is paused or halted for any length of time, the agency's fee becomes an issue.
+After all, they didn't do anything wrong.
+Shouldn't they still be paid their fee?

 While these drawbacks to the percentage of ad spend are serious, they're not my number one problem with this payment model.